deepesdl/dataset-spec/README.md

 ### Multi-Band Products

-Individual bands of a dataset should be stored as variables.
-This is also the case for multi-band products, like Sentinel-2, where each wavelength will be represented by a separate variable, `B01`, `B02`, etc.
+Individual spectral bands of a dataset should be stored as variables.
+For example, this is the case for multi-band products, like Sentinel-2, where each wavelength will be represented by a separate variable named `B01`, `B02`, etc.

 ### Metadata Consolidation